CVNR Cores

 Neuroimaging Core resources available to CVNR investigators:

 Three processing servers each configured with 128 cores, 768 GB of RAM, and dual Nvidia A2 GPUs, loaded with industry-standard image analysis tools, for powerful processing of large datasets common in neuroimaging projects; a 92 TB RAID 6-configured redundant data storage server with daily snapshot backups to ensure data security and integrity; as well as analysts and IT professionals who can provide technical support to investigators and their teams as they begin collecting and processing data.
-The neuroimaging lab at the CVNR is a 400 sq. ft space equipped with three large display workstations setup to provide remote desktop access to NIC processing servers and provide investigator teams with the tools necessary to answer complex neurological research questions.
+The neuroimaging lab at the CVNR is a 400 sq. ft space equipped with large display workstations setup to provide remote desktop access to NIC processing servers and provide investigator teams with the tools necessary to answer complex neurological research questions.

 The NIC also maintains a Compumedics neuroscan synampsrt 128 channel electroencephalograph (EEG) equipped with a piezoelectric stimulation system; which is available for VA investigators.